amirreza-saffarian/reock-compactness-reserve-design/README.md

 - `load_forest_data1.py`
   Additional data-loading utilities used by the optimization implementations.

 - `data/`
-  Contains the input data required for the computational experiments.
+  Contains the main input data used in the computational experiments.

-- `output/`
-  Contains additional preprocessed data required by some instances, including the El Dorado instance.

 ## Requirements